Anger grows over Portugal and Spain's 41 fire deaths

 "We are ready to extinguish fires, but we are not ready for arsonists," Spain's Environment and Agriculture Minister Isabel Garcia Tejerina told public broadcaster TVE.

-Television footage showed abandoned villages with many houses in embers and charred vehicles left on the roads.
+Television video showed abandoned villages with many houses in embers and charred vehicles left on the roads.

 In Portugal, opposition parties rebuked the government for what they called a lack of preparedness.